-A lump on the areola, or area around the nipple, can occur in both males and females.
+A lump on the areola, or area around the nipple, can have numerous possible causes.
 A lump can be a local infection that may or may not be the result of inflammation of the breast.

 Although this condition is possible in males, researchers suggest that more than 95% of people with a lump on the areola are females.